KevinCabusora/CabusoraLab7/README.md

   - Left sensor=1.35 V
   - Center sensor = 1.22 V
   - Right sensor = 1.69 V

-With this I realized my sensors were working properly and with this I realized that some sensors had a higher threshold than others.
+With this I realized my sensors were working properly and I realized that some sensors had a higher threshold than others.

 Using Dr. York's Lesson 36 code, I made subroutines for all three sensors.
 Below is the process I used for the left sensor, very similar to the Lesson 36 code.
 ```